AmieMcodes/AmieMcodes/README.md

 **Sãso · Alegría · Morada**

-Casa de SAM is a long-horizon project building toward a **permanent, dignified home in Paraguay for adults with lifelong support needs** — individuals who will never live independently and require full daily care and supervision.
+A long-horizon project building toward a permanent, dignified home in Paraguay for adults with lifelong support needs.

-This is not a startup, a program, or an institution.
-It is a home — designed to last for generations.
+This is not a short-term initiative — it is designed for permanence, stability, and care.

-* Focus: calm, safety, permanence, dignity
-* Timeline: opening planned for **March 16, 2035**
-* Status: research, planning, legal groundwork, sustainability modeling

-The public website and documentation for Casa de SAM are intentionally built with restraint, clarity, and longevity in mind.

 ---

-## 📖 Mat44

-*A scripture companion built for real life*

-Mat44 is a quiet, personalized scripture companion app designed to help people stay in the Word daily — without gamification, pressure, or content overload.

-The app focuses on:

-* daily scripture that adapts to a user’s life context
-* reflection and continuity over consumption
-* memory and personalization instead of streaks
-* guardrails that redirect users toward scripture, prayer, and trusted leaders rather than AI authority

-Mat44 is built with a calm UX philosophy and minimal motion, prioritizing **spiritual presence over productivity**.

----

-## Tech stack
+## ⚙️ Tech Stack

 React · Vite · Tailwind
-Node.js · Firebase (Auth, Firestore, Storage)
+Firebase (Auth, Firestore, Storage)
+Node.js
 Netlify
 Voice AI (ElevenLabs)
-Product & payment tooling (Payhip, Stripe integrations)
+Payhip / Stripe integrations

 ---

-## Selected prior work
+## 🧩 Selected Work

-### **AI Restaurant Call Center**
+### AI Restaurant Call Center

-A deterministic, voice-enabled restaurant ordering system with call simulation, order state modeling, and developer debugging tools.
+A deterministic, voice-enabled ordering system with full call simulation and debugging tools.

-Built to prioritize reliability, auditability, and real-world call flow over generative unpredictability.
+Built to prioritize reliability, traceability, and real-world usability.

 ---

-### **Tint & Ceramic Visualizer — Workflow Demo**
+### Tint & Ceramic Visualizer — Workflow Demo

-A sanitized portfolio demo showcasing a **user-centered visual preview workflow** for local service businesses.

-The goal is simple: reduce uncertainty, build confidence, and help customers understand what they’re buying *before* money changes hands.
+A user-facing visual preview system that helps customers understand what they’re buying before purchase.

 Engineering focus:

-* predictable, repeatable image processing
+- predictable, repeatable outputs
+- stable UX under edge cases
-* clear separation between UI and backend logic
+- clear separation between UI and logic
-* guardrails and fallbacks that keep the experience stable
-* AI used as an enhancement — not the centerpiece
+- AI used only where it adds clarity

 ---

-### **No Shame AI**
+### No Shame AI

-A collection of practical AI tools and workflows designed to support real life and real constraints, especially for non-technical users.
+A collection of practical AI tools and workflows designed to support real life — especially for non-technical users navigating AI for the first time.

 ---

+## 💡 Philosophy

+AI should:
+- support human decisions, not replace them
+- behave consistently, not unpredictably
+- reduce stress, not increase it
+- earn trust over time

+That’s what I build.

+---

-## A note on this GitHub
+## 📌 A note on this GitHub

-This profile exists to share **code, architecture, and problem-solving approaches**.
+This profile focuses on sharing architecture, systems thinking, and real-world implementations.

-Public repositories are intentionally sanitized and brand-agnostic, with an emphasis on **how systems are designed**, not who they were built for.
+Projects are intentionally structured to highlight **how they work**, not just what they do.

-If something here resonates, you’re welcome to explore the code.
+If something here aligns with what you're building, feel free to reach out.